-The Alternate US 19 corridor study will use FDOT’s Complete Streets policy to showcase how Complete Streets approaches can shape a corridor.
-The study, which began in December 2016, will wrap up in early 2019 and has included technical work and data analysis, along with various opportunities for public involvement to discuss a vision for Alternate US 19 that make it accessible for all users.
+The Alternate US 19 corridor study used FDOT’s Complete Streets policy to showcase how Complete Streets approaches can shape a corridor.
+The study, which began in December 2016, wrapped up in early 2019 and included technical work and data analysis, along with various opportunities for public involvement to discuss a vision for Alternate US 19 that make it accessible for all users.

 Study Purpose and Need

 - To address near-term multimodal transportation needs through context sensitive solutions, and

 - To develop a long-term corridor vision that defines the goals and objectives and policy requirements to establish a more walkable, bicycle-friendly, urban environment.